 These 50-odd years are the business case for why we need empathy.
 We need to make this time count.
 And we can do this by bringing deeper meaning and greater empathy for one another into the workplace.

-In three years’ time Millennials will make up 50% of the workforce in higher education.
+In three years’ time Millennials alone will make up 50% of the workforce in higher education.
 This generational drive toward finding greater meaning will force us to confront these questions and have our answers ready: how do we practise empathy between us, and how do we apply this to a greater, altruistic, purpose?

 Changing the system, not the people